-Choose pieces that offer as much storage as possible, so a coffee table with a shelf and drawers, shelving solutions that are built in and box cabinets that can be wall mounted.
-Look out for furniture that fits with your living room design, this will help to keep the look cohesive and not out of place.
+Choose pieces that offer as much storage as possible, so a coffee table with a shelf and drawers, shelving solutions that are built in, and box cabinets that can be wall mounted.
+Look out for furniture that fits with your living room design to keep the room feeling cohesive, too.

 1. Display stuff in a rustic style cabinet

 Sometimes it’s a shame to hide our favourite pieces away, but you can display them while keeping them dust-free with this beautiful Canterbury cabinet dresser in dark pine and grey from Noa & Nani.
-It has two glazed doors and two drawers underneath.
-Keep your spare vases, books and general knick knacks in here, it also comes in white and dark pine.
+It has two glazed doors and two drawers underneath; it also comes in white and dark pine.